igraph/python-igraph/doc/source/tutorial.rst

 .. important::
-   To follow the examples of this subsection, you need the Python bindings of the Cairo library.
+   To follow the examples of this subsection, you need the Python bindings of the Cairo library or matplotlib (depending on what backend is selected).
 The previous chapter (:ref:`installing-igraph`) tells you more about how to install Cairo's Python bindings.

 Layout algorithms
 ^^^^^^^^^^^^^^^^^